Fishmasters.com

 Can I bring my own boat?

-Most public lakes in Virginia allow private boats, but some have horsepower limits or no-gas-motor rules.
-A few lakes only allow electric motors or paddling.
+Most public lakes in Virginia allow private boats, but some have horsepower limits or no-gas-motor rules, and a few only allow electric motors or paddling.
 Always check the specific lake’s rules before heading out.
 You can often rent boats or kayaks at larger lakes if you don’t have your own.

 Where can I get updates or local fishing reports?

-The Virginia Department of Wildlife Resources posts regular fishing reports online.
-Local tackle shops are also a good resource since they know what’s biting and where.
+The Virginia Department of Wildlife Resources posts regular fishing reports online, including annual rankings of the top waters for trophy fish.
+Local tackle shops are also a great resource since they know what’s biting and where.

 Add comment